BorelEnzo/BorelEnzo.github.io/_posts/mutant/2023-08-06-mixed-code.markdown

 However, the challenge is now to "return" to the C# code.
 Multiple possibilities exist, actually.
 The one I used here leverages the power of `ICLRRuntimeHost` and friends.
 Let's now implement the routine `callCSharp` in the unmanaged code.

 Thanks to C++/CLI, it is possible to use .NET classes inside C++ code.
 The technique is not new and even quite well documented (just an example: [https://www.ired.team/offensive-security/code-injection-process-injection/injecting-and-executing-.net-assemblies-to-unmanaged-process](https://www.ired.team/offensive-security/code-injection-process-injection/injecting-and-executing-.net-assemblies-to-unmanaged-process).
 Or another one: [https://0xpat.github.io/Malware_development_part_9/](https://0xpat.github.io/Malware_development_part_9/).
 Or yet another one: [https://codingvision.net/calling-a-c-method-from-c-c-native-process](https://codingvision.net/calling-a-c-method-from-c-c-native-process)).

 Known as _CLR Hosting_ ([https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2008/zaf1h1h5(v=vs.90)](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2008/zaf1h1h5(v=vs.90))), the trick is to host the .NET CLR in a process of our choice, in order to tweak it.
-As stated by the documentation, the process is transparent for applications that were meant to run in the CLR, the runtime being automatically started by `mscoree.dl`.
+As stated by the documentation, the process is transparent for applications that were meant to run in the CLR, the runtime being automatically started by `mscoree.dll`.
 However, unmanaged applications can host the CLR to benefit from its capabilities and control its features according to their needs.

 To begin with, an instance of the CLR is created: